What to Put on a Kids Birthday Invitation RSVP

 Question: What should you put on a kids birthday invitation RSVP section?

-TL;DR: A kids birthday invitation RSVP should tell parents when to answer, how to answer, and what details you need from them.
+TL;DR: A kids birthday invitation RSVP should tell parents when to answer, how to answer, who is included, and what planning details you need from them.

 The most common problem with birthday invitations is not the design.
 It is the missing practical details.
 Parents do not know whether to reply by text, whether siblings are included, or whether the host needs to know if an adult is staying.
 That uncertainty turns into slow replies, vague replies, or no reply at all.